-A note to my english speaking visitors: This website is intended to give you an idea about my German book Codierte Kunst (Coded Art).
+A note to my english speaking visitors: This website This website only serves to give you an idea about my German book Codierte Kunst (Coded Art).
 Here you will find a translation of the preface and an extended table of contents.
 It will give you a first idea of the concept and contents of the book.

 Joachim Wedekind: CODIERTE KUNST – Kunst Programmieren mit Snap!